 Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements.

+Corrected misstatements

-In addition, none of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to each opinion unit's financial statements taken as a whole.
+None of the misstatements detected as a result of audit procedures and corrected by management were material, either individually or in the aggregate, to the financial statements taken as a whole.

-Disagreements with Management
+Disagreements with management

 For purposes of this letter, a disagreement with management is a financial accounting, reporting, or auditing matter, whether or not resolved to our satisfaction, that could be significant to the financial statements or the auditors' report.
-No such disagreements arose during the course of our audit.
+No such disagreements arose during our audit.

-Management Representations
+Management representations

-We have requested certain representations from management that are included in the management representation letter dated May 23, 2019.
-The management representation letter follows this communication.
+We have requested certain representations from management that are included in the attached management representation letter dated September 23, 2020.